By Daniel Kovacs | Summit County Real Estate

 Rental Income Potential

-- Local short-term rental regulations
+- Local short-term rental regulations (Breckenridge caps licenses in some zones)

-- HOA rental restrictions
+- HOA rental restrictions (some associations prohibit short-term rentals entirely)

 - Property management costs (typically 25-35% of rental income)